Engaging Families with Young Children

 Parents are under enormous social, emotional, and work-related pressures that leave them constantly renegotiating relationships and wondering if they are “doing it right.”
 They need support and validation as they begin to grapple with the rituals and patterns that will define the future of their families.

 The URJ is deeply committed to expanding and enhancing Jewish engagement for families with young children throughout North America.
-We believe that the continued vitality and strength of the Jewish community hinges on providing successful experiences for families with young children.
-It is our experience that every synagogue has the capacity to engage parents of very young children, regardless of whether or not it has a preschool or early childhood education center (ECEC).
+We believe that the continued vitality and strength of the Jewish community hinges on providing meaningful experiences for families with young children, regardless of whether or not it has a preschool or early childhood education center (ECEC).

 We invite families with young children to visit our RJ on the Go online portal where Jewish Life in Your Family Life provides structured activities for children and their grown-ups to join together.
 Activities such as Shabbat ShaMorning are streamed live and focus on character traits (middot) supporting compassionate growth.